-The arena, flags and robots involved in the game are labelled with libkoki markers.
+The arena, tokens and robots involved in the game are labelled with libkoki markers.
 Each marker pattern encodes a number.
 Each marker number is associated with a particular feature within the arena, and also has an associated size.
 The marker numbers and sizes are as follows:

 Item Marker Numbers Marker Size (mm)

 Arena boundary 0-27 250

 Robots 28-31 100

-Flags 2 32-61 250
+Tokens 32-49 200